Claire Dean

 The Short Inca Trail

-Getting to Machu Picchu on the two-day Inca Trail consists of a stunning train journey, to access Km 104, the beginning of the Short Inca Trail hike.
-You will disembark the train around 30 minutes before Aguas Calientes at what will appear to be the middle of nowhere, the stop KM 104.
-From here, the hike will take you into the Andes Mountains and will ascend up around and down this mind-blowing mountain range.
-It is an intermediate hike that can take anywhere from 5-8 hours.
-There are plenty of steep climbs and tight curves, but they are all worth the stunning views from the top of the world in Peru.
+Getting to Machu Picchu via the short Inca Trail is the shorter version of the Classic Inca Trail, with just one day of hiking the trail and the 2nd day visiting Machu Picchu.
+You will take a train towards Aguas Calientes but disembark before Aguas Calientes at KM 104.
+The train journey is spectacular as you wind through the nooks of the Andes Mountains.
+From KM 104, the hike will take you through The Andes on ascents and descents around this mind-blowing mountain range.
+This intermediate hike enters the classic Inca Trail on day three and can take anywhere from 5-8 hours.
+With plenty of rugged terrains, you will visit Chachabamba and Wiñay Wayna archaeological sites along the route to The Inti Punku sun gate, with impressive flora and staggering views from the top of the world in Peru.
+This option includes a night in a hotel in Aguas Calientes before visiting the archaeological magnificence of Machu Picchu the following day.
 This shorter option joins the classic Inca Trail on its day 3 allowing you to trek into Machu Picchu through the sun gate, but with no camping involved.
 After the first day’s trekking, you will spend a night in Aguas Calientes in a hotel with the Machu Picchu visit on the second day.

 Getting to Machu Picchu via the Short Inca Trail begins with a beautiful train journey.
 To access the Inca Trail Express hike, you take the train from Cusco, heading towards Aguas Calientes, the town that Machu Picchu is located in.
 This shorter version still allows you to walk into Machu Picchu directly through the Sun Gate.